PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 - `In the new camp there is one they call the Duke.
 He should find this in his bed.
 If you do it without getting caught, I'll put in a good word for you with Grmbl, our leader.`
 - the letter is sealed and says: `Duke!
 The one who brought this letter could have brought a knife...
 Maybe protecting the Free Mine with your boys isn't such a good idea after all.
 THE SHADOW`

+## Deliver Milking Vessel
+- mission briefly mentioned in design doc `Story 3.3 draft`
+- bring _Milking Vessel_ for _Minecrawler Secretion_ to _Abandoned Mine_
+- first part of exam for joining _The Sect's Novices_, ordered by _Baal Namib_

+## Minecrawler Bait
+- mission briefly mentioned in design doc `Story 3.3 draft`
+- let the Minecrawlers chase you in the mine (probably _Abandoned Mine_) and bait them to the _Templars_ who kill them
+- second part of exam for joining _The Sect's Novices_, ordered by _Baal Namib_

+## Sect's Loyalty Test
+- mission briefly mentioned in design doc `Story 3.3 draft`
+- the final part of exam for joining _The Sect's Novices_, ordered by _Baal Namib_
+- unclear what was it supposed to be about